 We believe that when a patient is fully informed about the risks, benefits, and what to expect with gender-affirming hormone therapy, a referral from a mental health professional is not required.
 With that said, many individuals can and do benefit from counseling services and we are happy to provide our patients with referrals to trans-affirming mental health services.

-If you have any questions or would like to learn more about this service, you can Call to speak with one of our trained staff members.
+If you have any questions or would like to learn more about this service, you can Call or text to speak with Jill, our LGBTQ Patient Navigator (she/hers).

 At your initial visit, we’ll review your medical history with you, take your vital signs, go over the risks, benefits, and what to expect with gender-affirming hormone therapy, review the informed consent, and do some lab work.
 We also perform a brief physical exam; we do not perform a genital exam unless you request one.